Menu

 • transportation hubs

-• major events which attract large crowds
+• other major events which attract large crowds

 Be cautious around locations known to be possible terrorist targets.